Skip to main content

 Review Before Promotingโ€‹

-Agent changes live on an isolated stack.
-Review them before applying to your shared stack:
+Agent changes live on an isolated view.
+Review them before inserting into your shared view:

 # See what the agent changed